saltyorg/docs/docs/reference/local-storage.md

 # Local Storage

-"Local storage" can mean a couple differnet things.
+"Local storage" can mean a couple different things.

 ## Truly *Local* storage, as in a physical disk or disks installed in the Saltbox server machine